dlcs/iiif-presentation/docs/rfcs/0005-mixed-manifests.md

 The canonical paths: `/file/{customer}/{space}/{asset}`

 > [!CAUTION]
-> For review - Do we want to attempt to identify these?
-I suggest caution as there are a number of different ways that `/file/` paths could be referenced in a manifest.
+> As there are a number of different ways that `/file/` paths could be referenced in a Manifest (`"seeAlso"`, `"rendering"`, `"accompanyingCanvas"` etc) we will not attempt to identify these.
+>
+> Referenced `/file/` types will be handled by adjuncts.

 ## Examples